How is self-control depleted | Are You Getting the Most Out of It?

 Basically, the experiment made their subject solve multiple puzzles with the promise of giving chocolates at the end of the experiment.
 Solving a puzzle is quite hard and uses too much willpower or self-control.

-This is basically because our self-control is limited and it gets smaller the more we use it.
+This is basically because our self-control is limited, and it gets smaller the more we use it.

 Self-Control Is Usually Depleted at Night

 One reason why self-control is being depleted is that you’ve basically used all your energy levels the whole day.
 This is because our self-control is a finite resource.
 This means that it just gets depleted when we use it.
-At night, we have less self-control because we already used it just to get by the day.
+At night, we have less self-control because we already use it to get by the day.

 Most of us use our self-control throughout the day.
 Because of that, we usually have low energy levels or low self-control at night,

 That is also one of the reasons why mornings are the perfect time to do the things we must do, such as working for our goals or imposing good habits.